How To Get a Divorce in the UK

 Contact us

-Step-by-step Guide to Getting Divorced
+A Guide to Getting Divorced in the UK

 In April 2022, new no-fault divorce rules replaced the old fault-based system in England and Wales.
 They remove the need to establish a ‘ground’ or reason to divorce and require a simple statement of marriage breakdown instead.
 The new rules also apply to the dissolution of civil partnerships.

 The new system aims to reduce hostility between couples.
-One important change is that anyone wishing to end their marriage or civil partnership will be able to apply individually as before or jointly as a couple so that no one is left out or taken by surprise.
-The two processes are similar although there are some important differences.
+One important change is that anyone wishing to end their marriage, or civil partnership will be able to apply individually as before or jointly as a couple so that no one is left out or taken by surprise.
+The two processes are similar, although there are some important differences.
 We explain both methods in this step-by-step guide.

 Step 1: Establish whether you can get divorced